xraypy/XrayDB/doc/examples.rst

    * `theta_offset` - the offset from the nominal Bragg angle, in rad.
    * `theta_width` - estimated angular Darwin width, in rad
    * `theta_fwhm` - estimated FWHM of the angular reflectivity curve, in rad
+   * `rocking_theta_fwhm` - estimated FWHM of a rocking curve, in rad
    * `energy_width` - estimated energy Darwin width, in eV
    * `energy_fwhm` - estimated FWHM energy reflectivity curve, in eV
+   * `rocking_energy_fwhm` - estimated FWHM of a rocking curve, in eV
    * `zeta` -  nd-array of :math:`\zeta = \Delta\lambda/\lambda`.
    * `dtheta`  - nd-array of angles around from Bragg angle, in rad
    * `denergy` -  nd-array of energies around from Bragg energy, in eV
    * `intensity` - nd-array of reflected intensity at `zeta` values.
+   * `rocking_curve` - nd-array of rocking curve of 2 crystals

 Here, `dtheta` will be given by :math:`\Delta\theta = \zeta \tan(\theta)`, and `denergy` will be given by :math:`\Delta{E} = \zeta E`.
+Note that the `rocking_` quantities are estimated as the convolution of the intensity with itself, to simulate an angular scan of one crystal with respect to the other, as is often done with double-crystal monochromators.
+`rocking_theta_fwhm` and `rocking_energy_fwhm` will be the FWHM of this curve in angle and energy, and will typiccally be ~1.5x the Darwin widths in `theta_width` and `energy_width`, respectively.

 All of the nd-arrays will be the same size, so that plots of reflectivity can be readily made.
-An example usage, printing the predicted energy and angular widths and plotting the intensity profile or "rocking curve" is
+An example usage, printing the predicted energy and angular widths is

 .. literalinclude:: ../python/examples/darwin_widths.py